kevinslawinski/steady-mind/README.md

 ## 📄 License

-This project is private and not yet licensed for public use.
+This is a personal project in active development.

 ## 🆘 Mental Health Resources